BigCommerce vs Shopify 2023: Which Is Better for You?

 With Shopify, adding products is as simple as filling out a quick form for each item.
 And there are plenty of pointers along the way, like this useful sales tip about comparing prices:

-BigCommerce, on the other hand, offers more powerful sales features that require a bit more of a learning curve:
+BigCommerce, on the other hand, offers sales features for larger stores that require a bit more of a learning curve:

 See that “Product Information” menu on the left?
 There are a lot more factors to worry about here, but if you’re willing to put in the time, then customers will appreciate the categorizations and info available from your BigCommerce store.
-As one BigCommerce user explained:
+BigCommerce has remained consistent since we last tested, staying at its 3.3 out of 5 overall ease of use score.

 “It’s difficult – it’s not overly easy to use, but you can see why.
 It’s because it’s basically there to run your business for you.
 But, creating a website was not the easiest of experiences, and clearly isn’t what BigCommerce is about.”